Non-transitive pseudo-Anosov flows: Preliminaries: Anosov-like actions and bifoliated planes

 \section{Preliminaries: Anosov-like actions and bifoliated planes}

-Our definition of Anosov-like actions on bifoliated planes is motivated by the dynamics of the action of the fundamental group of a 3-manifold on the orbit space of a pseudo-Anosov flow.
+As mentioned in the introduction, our definition of Anosov-like actions on bifoliated planes is motivated by the dynamics of the action of the fundamental group of a 3-manifold on the orbit space of a pseudo-Anosov flow.
 If $\phi$ is a flow on a manifold $M$, the {\em orbit space} $\orb_\phi$ of $\phi$ is the quotient of $\wt{M}$ by orbits of the lift of $\phi$ to $\wt{M}$.
-Fenley \cite{Fen_Anosov_flow_3_manifolds} and Barbot \cite{Bar_caracterisation} showed that, if $\phi$ is a (pseudo)-Anosov flow\footnote{The case of pseudo-Anosov flow was treated by Fenley--Mosher in \cite{FenMosher}.} on a 3-manifold, $\orb_\phi$ is a topological plane.
-The weak stable and unstable foliations descend to transverse 1-dimensional singular foliations $\cF^\pm(\phi)$ on $\orb_\phi$ preserved by the action of $\pi_1(M)$.
+Fenley \cite{Fen_Anosov_flow_3_manifolds} and Barbot \cite{Bar_caracterisation} showed that, if $\phi$ is a (pseudo)-Anosov flow\footnote{The case of pseudo-Anosov flow was treated by Fenley--Mosher in \cite{FenMosher}.} on a 3-manifold, then $\orb_\phi$ is a topological plane.
+The weak stable and unstable foliations descend to transverse 1-dimensional singular foliations $\cF^\pm$ on $\orb_\phi$ preserved by the action of $\pi_1(M)$.

-\begin{rem} There are two common notions of Anosov and pseudo-Anosov flows in the literature: \emph{smooth} and \emph{topological} (pseudo)-Anosov flows (see, e.g., \cite{AgolTsang}).
+\begin{rem} There are two common notions of Anosov and pseudo-Anosov flows in the literature: \emph{smooth} and \emph{topological} (pseudo)-Anosov flows (see, e.g., \cite{AgolTsang}, although even these definitions have some variation within them in different texts).
 These notions are only known to coincide, up to orbit equivalence, for \emph{transitive} pseudo-Anosov flows (\cite{Shannon,AgolTsang}).
-The following proposition applies even for the more general topological version of the definition. \end{rem}
+The following proposition, and thus all the results of this article, applies even for the more general topological version of the definition (equivalent to the notion of an {\em expansive flow} -- see \cite[Section 1.1]{BM_book}.) \end{rem}

 \begin{proposition} Let $\phi$ be a pseudo-Anosov flow on a compact 3-manifold $M$.
 Then the action of $\pi_1(M)$ on the orbit space $\mathcal{O}_\phi$ satisfies \ref{Axiom_A1}--\ref{Axiom_totallyideal}. \end{proposition}